 We met with the local steel industry association to confirm market size and competitor issues; with Government (the Ministry of Steel) to confirm planning and permit issues; with customers to confirm steel size, grade and other purchase requirements; and with suppliers to confirm raw material availability.

-The financial section of the report included up- and down-side scenarios as well as a financial sensitivity analysis.
+The financial section of the report included up- and down-side scenarios as well as a financial sensitivity analysis; and a commentary on risk management issues.
 One week after submission of these deliverables, MCI also presented the key findings to the banking syndicate in a slide presentation - with a 30 minute question and answer session.

 The proposal describes the client's objectives, the project scope, the consulting methodology, the project team [with CVs], the professional fees, the expenses estimate (hotel costs, flights, rail travel etc), the project timing, the form of deliverables and the payment terms.
 The proposal is therefore an important document which gives much clarity concerning what the consultants plan to do, as well as how the work will be done, when and for what cost.